EngAbdullahHanif/phage-match/PITCH.md

 - feedback loop: wet-lab outcomes improve future rankings (data moat)

 ## What this repo is
-A **clean architecture stub** that demonstrates the pipeline contracts and the “decision bundle” output.
-Feature modules are currently mocked but designed to be swapped in without changing outputs.
+A clean architecture stub that demonstrates the pipeline contracts and the Decision Bundle output.
+Feature modules can be mocked (demo) or run for real (portable/accelerated profiles) without changing outputs.

 ## Pilot ask (what we need from a partner lab)
 - isolate genome/proteome (or sequencing output)
 - access to a phage library catalogue (genomes)
-- (optional) historical host-range results for evaluation
+- optional historical host-range results for evaluation

 ## What the partner gets
 - ranked shortlist + evidence bundle for each isolate